up-for-grabs/up-for-grabs.net/README.md

  - instructions about getting your environment setup
  - guidance for testing locally
- - commands to run to verify changes
+ - commands to run for verifying changes

 ## How does the site work?